VuBinhVL/SE330_FE_WebsiteQuanLyDatTour/README.md

 # Getting Started

-Hi, this project structure is a sample that you can easily use to create many projects.
+Hi, this project structure is a tour booking website.
+We use React to dev

 ## Setup Scripts